2021 Negev Gala

 “These days are challenging for us.
 Yet the hardest part is going from totally living life to emergency mode in less than one minute, without notice.
 I want to thank all of you for caring.
 Knowing we are not alone helps keep our spirit strong and allows us to move on.
 Am Israel Chai!”

-Negev Dinner Committee
+Negev Gala Committee

 Ron and Myrna Ghitter

 TOBY BARRON LIBIN